bees-hive/elegant-git/docs/README.md

 Downloads new updates for a local branch.

 ### push
 Upload current local branch to a remote one.
 If the remote branch is absent, it will be created.
+Pushing to remote `master` aren't allowed.

 ### rebase
 Reapplies commits on top of the latest `origin/master`.